When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Dealing With Sweat During Pregnancy

-A common complaint is a massive increase in sweat or suddenly finding your own smell seems strange or offensive.
+A common complaint is a massive increase in sweat or suddenly finding your own smell offensive.
 This is normal.
-After all, your body is now a hard-working baby factory, so cut yourself some slack.
+Your body is working overtime to grow a human, so cut yourself some slack.

-One fascinating theory for why we smell differently during pregnancy is that our natural scent is a unique marker that evolves to encourage our infants to turn toward the breast during breastfeeding.
-If you’re still experiencing body odor during breastfeeding, this may explain why.
+There is a theory that we smell different during pregnancy to help our newborns find us.
+This unique biological marker may evolve to encourage infants to turn toward the breast during breastfeeding.
+If you are still experiencing strong body odor during the postpartum phase, this biological instinct might be why.

 You might find yourself needing two or even three showers a day.
-Try keeping the water on the cooler side, use a medicated or antibacterial soap, and dry yourself thoroughly with a freshly laundered towel each time.
-It adds to your laundry, but it’s a small price to pay for the confidence boost.
+Try keeping the water lukewarm rather than hot.
+Use a gentle antibacterial soap and dry yourself thoroughly with a clean towel.
+It adds to your laundry pile, but it is a small price to pay for the confidence boost.

-If dampness is a problem, sprinkle talcum powder in key areas to keep you dry and comfortable and prevent chafing.
-Keep that talcum powder away from your nether regions, though — the jury is still out on whether it can cause ovarian cancer (2).
+If dampness is an issue, sprinkle cornstarch or talcum powder in key areas to keep dry and prevent chafing.
+However, keep talcum powder away from your genitals; the jury is still out on whether it is linked to ovarian cancer (2).

 1. Vaginal Odor

-Stress, sweat, antibiotic use, hormonal imbalance, infection, and regular old B.O. can all contribute to a strong mustiness you’re not accustomed to.
+Stress, sweat, hormonal fluctuations, and pH imbalance can all contribute to a musky scent you are not used to.

 2. Bad Breath